Abasz/ESPRowingMonitor/README.md

 ESP Rowing Monitor implements a logging mechanism with different log levels (e.g. silent, error, info, trace, verbose, etc.).
 These logs are sent via serial (UART0) only, so the ESP32 MCU should be connected via USB to view the logs.
 The log level (0-6) can be set via the WebSocket or BLE Control Point using OpCode 17.

 Trace level logging is useful during the initial calibration process as it prints the delta times that can be used for replay.
 Further details can be found in the [Calibration](docs/settings.md#calibration)

+It is possible to log deltaTimes (i.e. time between impulses) to an SD card (if connected and enabled) as well as via WebSocket.
+In both cases the deltaTimes are collected in a `vector` and written to SD card and/or WebSocket on avery stroke or 4 seconds (which every happens earlier).
+This incremental way of making deltaTimes available is to optimize performance (e.g. websocket cannot broadcast in every 10m but can broadcast a big chunk in every 0.5s).

 ### Metrics